 Next up, however, is a step we’ve been dreading: wall art.
 Not because there’s less of it out there, but because it’s usually a pricier investment than a fresh beanie.
 And unlike a beanie, we can’t squash it into a drawer in good conscience whenever we’re over it.
 Nor can we outrun it if we hang it, because every spot on a wall is front-and-center of somewhere.
 Enough!
 For the love of Michael Shannon, when will we stop framing record covers of Out of Step, or buying those vintage textbook-inspired botanical posters that Gen Z TikTok has aptly called out as the “Keep Calm and Carry On” posters of our time?
 Time to bury ‘em, alongside our 2013 triangle tattoos and papier-mâché deer heads.

-Lest our eyeballs become pickled by the same-old-same-old, we’ve found you a bunch of vibey affordable wall art that doesn’t cost hundreds of dollars (Society6, for one, is having a big sale right now), and will leave your buds none the wiser.
-We’ve got cinema-centric pieces to replace our bong-water-soaked Scarface poster; Op-Art lithographs for the adult Deadheads, and artisanal mirrors cool enough to both enhance and distract from our faces—and beyond!
-Here are our favorite tips, tricks, and finds for jazzing up your personal quarantine hamster cage.
+Lest our eyeballs become pickled by the same-old-same-old, we’ve found you a bunch of vibey, cheap wall art that doesn’t cost hundreds of dollars (Society6, for one, is having a big sale right now), and will leave your buds none the wiser.
+If it’s Western-themed art you’re after, don’t fret cowboy.
+We’ve also got cinema-centric pieces to replace our bong-water-soaked Scarface poster; Op-Art lithographs for the adult Deadheads, and artisanal mirrors cool enough to both enhance and distract from our faces—and beyond!
+Here are our favorite tips, tricks, and finds for jazzing up your personal hamster cage.

 You’re a straight male skater with one painted fingernail